 Angelica was born and raised on O‘ahu and is a graduate of the BFA Graphic Design program at the University of Hawai‘i at Mānoa.
-She has served on the AIGA Honolulu Chapter Board of Directors since 2009 in the positions of Sustainability Chair and Secretary.
-She is currently the Associate Art Director for HONOLULU Magazine and is a part of the Interisland Terminal and R/D team.
-She believes in designing for good (for people, planet, and prosperity) and that forward-thinking design is key for creating great change.
+She has served on the AIGA Honolulu Chapter Board of Directors since 2009 in the positions of Sustainability Chair and Secretary and has served as President since 2011.
+She is currently an Art Director for the HONOLULU Magazine group at PacificBasin Communications.

-Angelica’s focus as president of AIGA Honolulu is to involve and empower the millennial generation and beyond and to further strengthen relationships within the local design and design-related industries.
-She also aspires to increase the value of designing as a professional craft, strategic tool, and vital cultural force in Hawai‘i.
+Angelica’s focus as president of AIGA Honolulu is to further strengthen relationships within the local design and design-related industries.
+She is a firm believer that design is for everyone, not just for designers, and aspires to increase the value of designing as a professional craft, strategic advantage, and vital cultural force in Hawai‘i.

 IMMEDIATE PAST PRESIDENT